 - hepatitis B – a serious infection that can lead to liver damage

-- hepatitis C – a disease that can be acute or chronic, but is easily treatable
+- hepatitis C – a disease that is now easily treatable

 - hepatitis D – a disease that only affects people infected with Hepatitis B, and is a rarer type of hepatitis in Australia